• Musical Theatre student singing

 • It is not possible to provide applicants with individual written or oral feedback on their audition.

-• Applicants who receive a study offer for 2023 must accept the offer within the time frame indicated.
+• Applicants who receive a study offer for 2024 must accept the offer within the time frame indicated.
 It is not possible to defer a study offer at NIDA.

 • NIDA encourages applications from people from diverse backgrounds, with different levels of experience in their chosen area of interest.

 As part of your application, you are required to provide a link to a pre-recorded video audition.
-The following information should act as guide for how to select your songs, monologue and how to set up and film your auditions.
+The following information should act as a guide for how to select your songs, monologue and how to set up and film your auditions.

 Your video submission needs to consist of the following:

-• A monologue 1 minute in length.
+• A monologue, one minute in length.

 • The audition video should be approximately four minutes in length, longer videos may not be watched in full.